Phoolis/typescript-jest-Phoolis/readme.md

 Voit kysellä lisää vinkkejä kurssin keskustelukanavalla.

+## Date-luokan historia ja tulevaisuus

+Tehtävässä ilmenneet bugit johtuvat mahdollisesti joistain `Date`-luokan epäloogisuuksista:

+> *"It is now common knowledge that in 1995 Brendan \[Eich\] was given only 10 days to write the JavaScript language and get it into Netscape.
+Date handling is a fundamental part of almost all programming languages, and JavaScript had to have it.
+That said, it’s a complex problem domain and there was a short timeline.
+Brendan, under orders to “make it like Java” copied the date object from the existing, infant, `java.Util.Date` date implementation.
+This implementation was frankly terrible.
+In fact, basically all of it’s methods were deprecated and replaced in the Java 1.1 release in 1997.
+Yet we’re still living with this API 20 years later in the JavaScript programming language."*
+>
+> Maggie Pint, 2017.
+Fixing JavaScript Date – Getting Started. https://maggiepint.com/2017/04/09/fixing-javascript-date-getting-started/

+`Date`-luokan epäkohtia on tunnistettu laajasti ja niiden ratkaisemiseksi on luotu mm. lukuisia erillisiä npm-paketteja.
+JavaScriptin tuleviin versioihin on myös ehdotettu uutta [Temporal-oliota](https://tc39.es/proposal-temporal/docs/index.html), jonka hyväksymisprosessi on vielä kesken. `Temporal` on kokeiltavissa jo etukäteen [erillisenä npm-pakettina](https://www.npmjs.com/package/@js-temporal/polyfill).

 ## Lisenssit ja tekijänoikeudet

 Tämän tehtävän on kehittänyt Teemu Havulinna ja se on lisensoitu [Creative Commons BY-NC-SA -lisenssillä](https://creativecommons.org/licenses/by-nc-sa/4.0/).